 - New users: will need to establish an account before accessing the application.
 Be sure to use an email address that is monitored and that a record of that email address and password is kept.

-- Please note, if you if you have applied online to the Davis Conservation Foundation, you should use the same login information for the Davis Family Foundation.
+- Please note, if you if you have applied online to the Davis Conservation Foundation or Davis Educational Foundation, you should use the same login information for the Davis Family Foundation.